 Thanks in large part to the Ohio Motion Picture Tax Credit, the movie industry is seriously mugging on C-town — and has been for awhile.
 Our city is a haven for some pretty popular movie productions that range from classics like A Christmas Story to high-action flicks like The Avengers.

-It’s the esteemed Greater Cleveland Film Commission that is coordinating these productions, which have generated an estimated $400 million in economic impact, as well as more than 1,700 full-time jobs.
+It’s the esteemed Greater Cleveland Film Commission that is coordinating these productions, which have generated an estimated $1.38 billion in economic impact, as well as over 7,000 full-time equivalent jobs.

-So, skip that touristy trip to Tinsletown.
+So, skip that touristy trip to Tinseltown.
 And, take an authentic cinematic journey through The Land.

 Day One: Filmed in CLE